 In the awe-inspiring setting of ancient listed buildings nestled between Winchester Cathedral and Winchester College, you won’t find a ‘typical’ Pilgrims’ boy.
 It all happens here: from day to boarding, physics to music, drama to rugby, knitting to ecology, fives to chess and so much more.
 As a boys' prep school, we don’t need to worry about gender stereotypes.
 There are so many opportunities; there really is no script.

-Uniquely we are a double choir school with two professional choirs: Winchester Cathedral Choristers and Winchester College Quiristers.
-However music goes far beyond the 40 choristers.
+We do music exceptionally well and throughout the school.
+Uniquely, we are a double choir school with two professional choirs: Winchester Cathedral Choristers and Winchester College Quiristers.
+However, music goes far beyond the 40 choristers.
 Singing, instrumental and orchestral music emanates from every open window, it seems, and is of an extraordinary standard.

 At Pilgrims’, boys treat others in the way they would like to be treated themselves - with kindness, thoughtfulness and politeness.
 This is a place of we, not I.